pr0mila/GroqStreamChain/README.md

 - **Minimal Processing**: The server-side processing is kept to a minimum, relying on the Groq client to handle the bulk of the work.
 - **Efficient Message Handling**: Direct interaction with the Groq client ensures efficient token streaming

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. for real-time communication.

 ## Blog Post

 For a detailed explanation and walkthrough of the project, check out the blog post on Medium: